nicku12345/sortedlist-rs/README.md

 # SortedList

-An implementation of a SortedList data structure in rust.
+A fast sorted list data structure in rust.

-This repository is under active development.
-For available features, see the [Usage](#usage) section (and the source!).
+This repository is under active development with numerous available features.
+See the [Usage](#usage) and the [Documentation](#documentation).

 ## Usage